retronas/retronas/README.md

 RetroNAS is a suite of tools designed to turn a low cost Raspberry Pi into a NAS (Network Attached Storage) device for retro PCs, microcomputers and consoles.

+You can use it as a central file store or backup server for your old and new computers and consoles, a NAS with far more space than your old systems can natively attach, or as a file drop between various computers that may not be compatible with each other's various network file sharing tools.
+It also offers some interesting tools like proxies to help very old web browsers read and download information from the modern Internet.

 It uses a number of open source tools to configure services and network protocols compatible with a large variety of retro systems.

 In general, most of these services require a client with some sort of TCP/IP stack.
 There are exceptions however (e.g.: EtherDFS, as a dedicated Layer 2 protocol for MS-DOS machines with a packet driver and matching client software).